nemo-omen/trainingmontage-astro/src/pages/posts/cs-basics-binary-conversion/index.md

 ## Quaternary (Base 4)

-Now we have 4 values in each slot (0 - 3).
+We can have 4 values in each slot (0 - 3).

 |  | 256 | 64 | 16 | 4 | 1 |
 | - | - | - | - | - | - |